 We speak of OVC creating a paper ballot, not a receipt, nor simply a "paper trail."
 That is, for OVC machines, the printout from a voting station is the primary and official record of votes cast by a voter.
-Electronic records may be used for generating preliminary results more rapidly or for auditing purposes, but the paper ballot is the actual official vote document counted.
+Electronic records may be used for generating preliminary results more rapidly, but the paper ballot is the actual official vote document counted.